tobinjt/johntobin.ie/content/blog/PHP_Development.md

 I used [PHPStan](https://phpstan.org/), and it mostly identified missing type annotations, which were easy to fix so it was a quick return on investment.
 I fairly easily reached level 8, but level 9 looked like a lot more work so I haven't tried to reach that yet.
-I would recommend PHPStan over all the other linting and checking tools I've used for PHP.
+I would recommend PHPStan for sure.
 I needed to use [Composer](https://getcomposer.org/) to add PHPUnit as a dependency for PHPStan to resolve the PHPUnit imports in my tests; `composer require --dev phpunit/phpunit ^9` was all it took.

 I used [PHP Coding Standards Fixer](https://cs.symfony.com/) to automatically